 “I have a blog we update but, I don't want our company to be on the top of Google because we don't wish to get those types of leads.
 We want leads from other professionals because that's the business we are in.”

-So this immediately got my gears turning and said I should answer this question because this person may not know how influential a good blog can be and how all SEO is good SEO and getting unqualified leads from your website is the best problem to have.
+This immediately got my gears turning and said I should answer this question because this person may not know how influential a good blog can be and how all SEO is good SEO and getting unqualified leads from your website is the best problem to have.

-It is true, and it works that's why so many companies offer E-Books and blogs to help disqualify people who will never buy.
+It is true, and it works that's why so many companies offer e-books and blogs to help disqualify people who will never buy.

-Google is a giant algorithm.
-Its a series of mathematical and logical sequences that goes along crawling the internet looking for relevant articles to help answer the questions people put into Google.
+It's a series of mathematical and logical sequences that goes along crawling the internet looking for relevant articles to help answer the questions people put into Google.
 Because of the way Google is developed it's not quite able to see and know everything in an image and understand videos all that well.